Jittawatpdsr/Jittawatpdsr/README.md

 <br>

 ### <h2>Glad to see you here! °₊·ˈ∗ </h2>
 Hi!
-I'm JP 🐻 , a third-year student studying Computer Science. <br>
+I'm **JP** , a 3rd-year student studying Computer Science. <br>
-starting to learn about " Data Analytic " and improve my soft skills such as logic , critical thinking and more.
+starting to learn about **"Data Analytic"** and improve my soft skills such as logic , critical thinking and more.

 <br>